Devolutions/stewart/README.md

 In July 1942, under the pseudonym Will Stewart, Williamson published a science fiction novella entitled "Collision Orbit" in Astounding Science-Fiction magazine.
 ~~~

+So the wrapper was named after the first person to come up with the terraforming concept.